mozilla/pkipolicy/rootstore/policy.md

 The regular annual audit statements MUST still happen in a timely manner.

-The organization(s) concerned MUST immediately [send a security report to Mozilla][Sec-Bugs] if a problem occurs.
+If a security issue arises during key transfer, then the organization(s) concerned MUST immediately file a [Vulnerability Disclosure][Vulnerability-Disclosure] in Bugzilla using a [secure bug][Sec-Bugs].

 ## 8.4 Externally-Operated Subordinate CAs